 - 10.000 Overview.
 This article contains the standards of development for manufactured housing placed on individual lots and in manufactured home parks within the City.
 Manufactured and prefabricated dwellings provide a wide choice of housing types suitable for a variety of households, lifestyles and income levels.
 The standards contained in this article are intended to provide a suitable living environment for residents of manufactured homes and establish development standards that will increase compatibility with adjacent land uses.
 The following is a list of the main headings in this article.

 [Ord.
 6008, 1/27/23]

 - General Provisions

 - Placement on Individual Lots

 - Manufactured Home Parks

 - Temporary Placements

 - Recreational Vehicle Parks

-- 10.440: Changing the word "structure" to "dwelling" and adding "Recreational Vehicle" as an allowed temporary dwelling, removing "Class A, B, or C" types of manufactured homes, and "see Sections 10.080 through 10.140" as they were repealed by Ord.
-6008, 1/27/23.
-Recreational vehicles as temporary dwellings allow more flexibility for hardships as well as ease of removal when the hardship is no longer needed. - 10.450 & 10.460: Changing "Medical Hardship" to "Temporary Hardship Dwelling" and removing "manufactured home" and replacing it with "dwelling" to allow manufactured homes as well as recreational vehicles.
-In addition, removing family member and replacing it with relative to align with state law removing 'family' from the code, and removing the requirement for a signed petition to city providing notice to property owners within 100-feet as outlined in Article 1.
-The revisions help the ADC language align with language in state law. - 10.480(6): Revising to tie the on-site temporary dwelling to the active building permit the dwelling under construction on the site.
-As a building permit expires in three years, the revised language aligns the temporary dwelling with the building code.
+- 10.440-10.480: Changing the word "structure" to "dwelling" and adding "Recreational Vehicle" as an allowed temporary dwelling to allow more realistic temporary needs and easier removal. - 10.440: Removing "Class A, B, or C" types of manufactured homes as the classes were repealed by Ord.
+6008, 1/27/23 to comply with state law. - 10.450 & 10.460: Replacing the requirement for a signed petition of residents within 100 feet to city providing notice to property owners within 100-feet as outlined in Article 1. - 10.480(6): Revising timeline for on-site temporary dwelling to the active building permit the dwelling under construction on the site.